 Seven Blood-Stained Orchids begins like a textbook example of an early Seventies giallo.
 A cool Riz Ortolani score — one of the highlights of this generally lacklustre production — accompanies images of a black saloon cruising through an urban landscape whilst an array of city lights illuminate the darkness.
 Point-of-view shots reveal a typical knife-wielding, black-gloved killer stabbing a female victim and brutally stabbing a lady of the night.

-Despite upping the giallo ante with some notably nasty murders, including a gruesome death by power-drill, Lenzi is unable to maintain the classic style and composition of the aforementioned opening scenes of mayhem and once the (usual) alienated protagonist begins to investigate this ‘puzzle of the silver half-moons’, the plot begins to meander.
+Despite upping the ante with some notably nasty murders, including a gruesome death by power-drill, Lenzi is unable to maintain the classic style and composition of the aforementioned opening scenes of mayhem and once the (usual) alienated protagonist begins to investigate this ‘puzzle of the silver half-moons’, the plot begins to meander.

-Spaghetti western star Antonio Sabàto was perhaps not the best choice to provide the film’s lead and seems bemused rather than engaging; in casting this undistinguished actor to carry the bulk of the film’s narrative baggage, the film’s producers, unfortunately, allows the viewer’s attention to slip before the film grinds onto its inevitable conclusion, despite the psycho set-pieces.
+Spaghetti western star Antonio Sabàto was perhaps not the best choice to provide the film’s lead and seems bemused rather than engaging; in casting this undistinguished actor to carry the bulk of the film’s narrative baggage, the film’s producers, unfortunately, allows the viewer’s attention to slip before the film grinds onto its inevitable conclusion, despite the enjoyable psycho set-pieces.

 Unlike Sergio Martino or Lucio Fulci’s more accomplished early seventies gialli, such as A Lizard in a Woman’s Skin and Don’t Torture a Duckling, this is a killer thriller that seemed to be merely going through the murderous motions, albeit with the requisite black-gloved assailant.
 That said, the use of a power drill as a murder weapon predates Abel Ferrara’s The Driller Killer by seven years.
 Perhaps this movie inspired him?
 Riz Ortolani’s sublime soundtrack score also elevates the proceedings slightly.

-Lenzi’s next gory whodunit, Gatti rossi in un labirinto di vetro (the delightfully titled ‘Red Cats in a Maze of Glass’ aka Eyeball) was considerably tackier, yet undeniably more frivolous fun; he also directed the ground-breaking cannibal cruelty opus The Man from Deep River the same year as this death-by-the-numbers giallo.
+Lenzi’s next gory whodunit, Gatti rossi in un labirinto di vetro (the delightfully titled ‘Red Cats in a Labyrinth of Glass’ aka Eyeball) was considerably tackier, yet undeniably more frivolous fun; he also directed the ground-breaking cannibal cruelty opus The Man from Deep River the same year as this death-by-the-numbers giallo.